ysoftware/Banner-View-Controller/README.md

 ####How to use

 BannerViewController wraps around your rootViewController, shows iAd banner and resizes rootViewController with animation.
+Check AppDelegate.swift for live usage example.

 ```swift
 let bannerVC = BannerViewController(contentController: window.rootViewController)